-Sewer service, however, is only part of the value that the MWRD provides to its constituents every day.
-In addition to our daily role meeting treatment obligations at our seven water reclamation plants (WRPs), managing stormwater for Cook County, completing vast Tunnel and Reservoir Plan (TARP) projects and maintaining navigable waterways, we also add value in unique ways.
-We have distributed more than 55,000 free tree saplings since April 2016; we have acquired 58 flood-properties in partnership with local municipalities and the Cook County Land Bank Authority; we lease approximately 75 percent of non-corporate land holdings to public agencies for parks and riverfront recreation; we are participating in groundbreaking research to understand the microbial health and composition of area waterways and we will perform over 550.000 lab tests at the seven WRPs in 2019 that will improve operations and ensure the quality of water in our waterways and the biosolids we beneficially reuse to improve area soil health.
-We are expanding our resource recovery program, managing energy costs, reducing greenhouse gas emissions through new energy-efficient infrastructure, and capturing renewable energy from our own systems.
-The MWRD also utilizes a strong asset management plan to maintain its facilities in an economically and environmentally sustainable manner.

-The MWRD's 2019 budget is \$1.2 billion.
-This supports day-to-day operations and general expenditures, bond redemption and interest, the MWRD's Retirement Fund, stormwater management activities, insurance and a Capital Improvement Program for designated projects and pay-as-yougo capital projects.
+3,189 YARDS OF DEBRIS Removed From Waterway 1.47 BILLION GALLONSWastewater Treated Daily - We generate approximately \$23 million in income from real estate leases and easements, while also leasing land for a nominal fee to local park districts, forest preserve districts and municipalities to increase recreational access along the waterways. - We are participating in groundbreaking research to understand the microbial health and composition of area waterways. - We are performing more than 517,000 lab tests at the seven WRPs in 2020 that include chemical, biological and microbiological monitoring to improve operations and ensure the quality of local waterways and the biosolids we produce. - We are managing a dynamic resource recovery program, capturing renewable energy from our own systems and reducing greenhouse gas emissions through new energy-efficient infrastructure. - We utilize a strong asset management plan to maintain our facilities in an economically and environmentally sustainable manner.
+The MWRD's 2020 budget is \$1.15 billion.
+This supports day-to-day operations and general expenditures, bond redemption and interest, the MWRD's Retirement Fund, stormwater management activities, insurance and a Capital Improvement Program for designated projects and pay-as-you-go capital projects.
 The MWRD's current operations are funded primarily through property tax receipts.
 Other revenue sources include user charge revenues, personal property replacement tax receipts and land rentals.
 The Capital Improvement Program is funded primarily through State Revolving Fund loans and general obligation bond sales.
 Guided by robust financial policies, the MWRD preserves a Corporate Fund reserve to provide for unexpected shortfalls in revenue or economic uncertainty.
-The MWRD is also committed to increasing the Retirement Fund funded ratio to 100 percent by 2050 and Other Postemployment Benefits Trust to a 100 percent funded ratio by 2027 to ensure the long-term financial health of the MWRD and the retirement programs.
+The MWRD is also committed to increasing the Retirement Fund funded ratio to 100 percent by 2050 and Other Postemployment Benefits Trust (OPEB) to a 100 percent funded ratio by 2027.
+The 2020 budget includes a planned equity transfer of \$20 million to the Retirement Fund to provide advance funding to maintain growth in the Retirement Fund's funded ratio and a \$5 million contribution to the OPEB Trust Fund.
+The MWRD also updated its Investment Policy in late 2019 to incorporate sustainability factors when evaluating investments.
+These investments ensure the long-term financial health of the MWRD.
 WHERE MWRD MONEY COMES FROM